meese-os/meeseOS/apps/terminal/README.md

 **Note that it will log into a shell with the username you are logged in as.**

-If you want to change this behavior, you can add this to your `src/server/config.js` file in the OS.js distribution:
+If you want to change this behavior, you can add this to your `src/server/config.js` file in the MeeseOS distribution:

 ```javascript
 module.exports = {